On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 detracts from his ability to play basketball?!
 Now some may contend that one's outward appearance suggests something else going on in the personality of the person.
 That may well be true, but in the final analysis...who cares?!
 The proof is in the results: Does the team win the big game?
 Is the stadium show sold out?
 Does the album go tripple platinum?

 Furthermore, what about each generation's adolescents?
 There's always something going on in their outward appearances, since their personalities are (hopefully) turning from children into adults!
 Teenagers are notoriously resistant to unsolicited advice, etc; they want to come up with their own new state of existence.
 In my view, the proof of success here is in the avoidance of the pitfalls which lead you to become a drug-addicted career criminal.
-All paths that lead to the biggest possible happiness for the individual and society are the best ones to make or follow.
+All paths that lead to the biggest possible happiness for both the individual and society are the best ones to make or follow.

 Click here if you'd like to check out my concert scrapbook.